VrushankPatel/Maxine/README.md

 * Also, based on the service's performance diagnostics (If it's down or not working properly), we can stop its registration to the SRD.
 The client provides functions that can stop sending the heartbeat to the SRD so that the service can be deregistered.
 * Also, If any of the services are hosted on more powerful hardware, then we can make SRD distribute more traffic on that service's nodes than the others.
 All we have to do is to provide weight property to that service's client. the weight means how much power that service has compared to others.
 Based on weight property, the SRD will register that service will replications, and traffic will be distributed accordingly.
 * Maxine now includes health check capabilities to monitor service availability and persistence to survive restarts.
-* Maxine is optimized for high performance with in-memory caching (configurable TTL), debounced file saves, parallel health checks, connection pooling, circuit breaker for unhealthy nodes, and efficient load balancing algorithms including Round Robin, Consistent Hashing, Rendezvous Hashing, Least Connections, and Random.
+* Maxine is optimized for high performance with in-memory caching (configurable TTL), debounced file saves, parallel health checks, connection pooling, circuit breaker for unhealthy nodes, and efficient load balancing algorithms including Round Robin, Weighted Round Robin, Least Response Time, Consistent Hashing, Rendezvous Hashing, Least Connections, and Random.
 * Security is enhanced with JWT authentication for all registry operations.
 * Comprehensive metrics collection provides insights into request counts, latencies, and error rates.